eduardomessias/eduardomessias.github.io/_posts/2019-06-18-ms-dyn-365-fo-dynamic-account-field.md

 |     Ledger   | 1.0.2.1 |
 |     ...      |    ...  |

 The first field indicates the kind of account that goes into the second one.
-Which means that this second one is *dynamic account* field.
+Which means that the second one is a *dynamic account* field.

-To achieve this behavior in some table it's necessary to create these fields according to the following:
+To achieve this behavior in a table it's necessary to create these fields according to the following:
 1. The first field (Account type) needs to extend the data type **LedgerJournalACType**;
 2. The second field (Account) needs to extend the data type **DimensionDynamicAccount**;